top of page

 Get centered, breathe, relax, stretch, move, groove, chat and connect with others through contemporary dance based yoga, African dance and shared cultural and traditional dance.

-This Program was for Women of all ages
+This Program was for Women of all ages who were living in the public housing estates.

 • Dance and shake it out to African beats, laugh and have fun together